sap-tutorials/Tutorials/tutorials/spa-create-destination/spa-create-destination.md

     !![Environment Variable](4.png)

-    Your Destination has been successfully created.
+    The Destination can be accessed successfully in your Business Process Project.

 [DONE]
 [ACCORDION-END]